BernhardRiecke/VRSickness_Benchmark/README.md

 ## Support

-For support or to report issues, please email rose_rouhani@sfu.ca or jannik.brockerhoff@h-brs.de see http://ispace.iat.sfu.ca/project/vr-sickness-benchmark/ for more details and videos of differnt stimuli
+For support or to report issues, please email ber1@sfu.ca, rose_rouhani@sfu.ca, or jannik.brockerhoff@h-brs.de see http://ispace.iat.sfu.ca/project/vr-sickness-benchmark/ for more details and videos of different stimuli